 So, what can airlines do for costs and aviation safety in 2020 and beyond?
 How can they make air travel safer and make sure aircrafts aren't grounded from technical issues?

-How XR Technology Can Improve Aviation Safety and Reduce Costs
+How VR Tech Can Improve Aviation Safety and Reduce Costs

-Virtual Reality, or VR, offers us a way of immersing ourselves in a world that we can manipulate without the risks or fear we face in real life.
+Virtual reality offers us a way of immersing ourselves in a world that we can manipulate without the risks or fear we face in real life.

 In 2020, VR technology is long past the point of a gaming gimmick.
 The CES 2020 convention revealed that several brands had embraced the tech in the battle for supremacy in the automobile market.
 Whether it's Audi's smart car that uses augmented reality, letting you flag points of interest as you drive, Honda's VR driving simulator, or Hyundai's flying taxi, there certainly are exciting developments in the works right now.